 Thus, the ability to negotiate and communicate effectively has never been more important.

-Equipped with a well-thought-out strategy, a good understanding of your audience, and the lessons from this blog practiced, remember that you are not just presenting an idea, but making an alliance.
+Equipped with a well-thought-out strategy, a good understanding of your audience, and insights from business intelligence solutions, remember that you are not just presenting an idea, but forging a strategic alliance.

 With that, the next boardroom you walk into will certainly resound with the applause you once so eagerly awaited.